FREE SHIPPING on orders of $85 or more

 Spelling variations of this family name include: MacWhirter, MacWhorter, MacQuirter, MacWherter, MacChruiter, MacWater, McWhirter, McWhirter, MacQuarter, MacChurter and many more.

 This web page shows only a small excerpt of our McWhirt research.
 Another 157 words (11 lines of text) covering the year 1526 is included under the topic Early McWhirt History in all our PDF Extended History products and printed products wherever possible.

 Some of the McWhirt family moved to Ireland, but this topic is not covered in this excerpt.
 Another 264 words (19 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name were:

-McWhirt Settlers in the United States in the 19th Century
+McWhirt Settlers in United States in the 19th Century

-McWhirt Settlers in the United States in the 20th Century
+McWhirt Settlers in United States in the 20th Century

 The motto was originally a war cry or slogan.
 Mottoes first began to be shown with arms in the 14th and 15th centuries, but were not in general use until the 17th century.
 Thus the oldest coats of arms generally do not include a motto.
 Mottoes seldom form part of the grant of arms: Under most heraldic authorities, a motto is an optional component of the coat of arms, and can be added to or changed at will; many families have chosen not to display a motto.